Benjamin Netanyahu Fast Facts

 Timeline:

-1967-1972 - Serves in the Israeli Defense Forces in an elite commando unit, Sayeret Matkal.
+1967-1972 - Serves in the Israeli Defense Forces in the elite commando unit Sayeret Matkal.

-1967-1972 - Serves in the Israeli Defense Forces in an elite commando unit, Sayeret Matkal.
+1967-1972 - Serves in the Israeli Defense Forces in the elite commando unit Sayeret Matkal.

 1976-1978 - Works in the United States for Boston Consulting Group.